Grunge lit: Marketing

 Grunge lit books were marketed on their cover blurbs as "uncompromising narratives" that gave readers access to the "raw nerves of youth" in an "unflinchingly real", disturbing, and compelling manner.
 The authors use a confessional, diaristic style of narration and autobiographical elements to achieve an intimacy with the reader.
 These books were marketed in a way which emphasized the celebrity status of the young Gen X authors.
 Grunge lit was marketed as authentic and bluntly-written texts about young people's experiences which are raw, vulgar, and explicit.

 Authors

 Australian authors recognised as having written grunge lit include Andrew McGahan whose novel Praise won the Australian/Vogel Literary Award in 1991, Helen Garner whose novel Monkey Grip won the National Book Council Award in 1978 and Edward Berridge who wrote The Lives of the Saints.
-Other grunge lit writers include: Christos Tsiolkas (Loaded), Linda Jaivin (Eat Me), Clare Mendes (Drift Street), Neil Boyack (co-author, with Simon Colvey, of Black), Fiona McGregor (Suck My Toes), Ben Winch (Liadhed), Justine Ettler (The River Ophelia), Leonie Stephens (Big Man's Barbie and Nature Strip), Eric Dando (Snailhy), Richard King (Kindling Does for Firewood), John Birmingham (He Died with a Felafel in his Hand), Barbara Wel (The Life-Styles of Previous Tenants). and Coral Hull.
+Other grunge lit writers include: Christos Tsiolkas (Loaded), Linda Jaivin (Eat Me), Clare Mendes (Drift Street), Neil Boyack (co-author, with Simon Colvey, of Black), Fiona Kelly McGregor (Suck My Toes), Ben Winch (Liadhed), Justine Ettler (The River Ophelia), Leonie Stephens (Big Man's Barbie and Nature Strip), Eric Dando (Snailhy), Richard King (Kindling Does for Firewood), John Birmingham (He Died with a Felafel in his Hand), Barbara Wel (The Life-Styles of Previous Tenants). and Coral Hull.